fastlane/itc-api-docs/README.md

 You can update the app metadata using this request.
 It's not very easy to build the request, as there are many parameters required.

-To upload screenshots it's recommended to use the iTMSTransporter, which is also used by [deliver](https://github.com/KrauseFx/deliver).
+To upload screenshots it's recommended to use the `iTMSTransporter`, which is also used by [deliver](https://github.com/KrauseFx/deliver).

 **POST**